jackyzha0/jackyzha0.github.io/content/thoughts/search.md

 Major issues:
 1. Access to information: value of information and knowledge, [democracy](thoughts/democracy.md), gatekeeping, [censorship](thoughts/censorship.md)
 2. Equity, accuracy (truth) and transparency: search-engine bias and the problem of opacity/non-[transparency](thoughts/transparency.md)
-3. Privacy and freedom: personal privacy and informed consent; monitoring and surveillance
+3. [[thoughts/privacy|Privacy]] and freedom: personal privacy and informed consent; monitoring and surveillance
 4. Property rights: how do crawlers/search engines respect property, ownership, free market competition

 Search is a form of [data capitalism](thoughts/Data%20Capitalism.md)